airladon/ThisIGet/docs/05 Flask-Prod-Local DB-SQLite-Local.md

 # Setup
-Flask: Remote production server
+Flask: Local production server
-DB: Remote Postgres
+DB: Local SQLite

 Two terminals (Server, Test) will be used.